nishantmittal59/Learning---/README.md

 Linux is Unix-like, but was developed without any Unix code, unlike BSD and its variants.
 Because of its open license model, the Linux kernel code is available for study and modification, which resulted in its use on a wide range of computing machinery from supercomputers to smart-watches.
 Linux is used on only 1.82% of all "desktop" (or laptop) PCs, it has been widely adopted for use in servers and embedded systems such as cell phones.
 Linux has superseded Unix on many platforms and is used on most supercomputers.
 Linux kernel is used in some **popular distributions**,such as Red Hat, Debian, Ubuntu, Linux Mint, Google's Android, Chrome OS &Chromium OS.

+### :thought_balloon: Microsoft Windows
+Server editions of Windows are widely used.
+In recent years, Microsoft has expended significant capital in an effort to promote the use of Windows as a server operating system.
+However, Windows' usage on servers is not as widespread as on personal computers as Windows competes against Linux and BSD for server market share.

+**ReactOS** is a Windows-alternative operating system, which is being developed on the principles of Windows – without using any of Microsoft's code.